Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Summary and conclusions

 The first series of simulations was initialised by placing a cubic colloidal crystal next to a colloidal fluid.
 Although all simulated crystals eventually melted, their lifetimes were significantly extended when both density- and time-dependence were incorporated into the determination of colloid charge and screening length.
 More specifically, the simulations revealed two distinct regimes based on the relaxation time $\tau$, relative to the diffusion timescale $\tau_d$: $\tau > \tau_d$ and $\tau < \tau_d$.
 Systems with $\tau > \tau_d$ exhibited notably longer crystal lifetimes and are most relevant for experimental settings where charge regulation is slow.
 In contrast, systems with $\tau < \tau_d$, where the relaxation dynamics are effectively instantaneous, displayed faster melting dynamics.
 Within the context of our experimental model system, we observed an out-of-equilibrium crystal-fluid coexistence lasting at least $46~\text{s}$.
 Additionally, increasing the initial packing fraction of the crystal further enhanced its stability and lifetime.

 In the second set of simulations, a colloidal crystal slab was positioned adjacent to a low-density colloidal gas phase, with the two phases separated by two planar interfaces as opposed to six interfaces in the case of a cubic crystal.
 As the crystal expanded, a dynamic coexistence emerged between crystalline and fluid-like regions, with ordered crystalline domains drifting through surrounding disordered regions of colloids.
 These crystalline regions grew in some areas and dissolved in others, leading to a continuously evolving structure.
-This non-equilibrium phase coexistence persisted throughout the entire simulation duration of $t=135\tau_d$, closely resembling the heterogeneous structures observed by Larsen and Grier \cite{larsen-1997}.
-However, in contrast to the experimental observations, our simulations did not exhibit significant density differences between the crystalline and fluid regions, as both phases maintained comparable local densities.
-This discrepancy suggests that additional physical mechanisms may be necessary to fully account for the observed metastability and phase coexistence in charged colloidal crystals.
+This non-equilibrium phase coexistence persisted throughout the entire simulation duration of $t=135\tau_d$, closely resembling the heterogeneous structures observed by Larsen and Grier.\cite{larsen-1997} However, in contrast to the experimental observations, our simulations did not exhibit significant density differences between the crystalline and fluid regions, as both phases maintained comparable local densities.
+This discrepancy suggests that additional physical mechanisms are necessary to fully account for the observed metastability and phase coexistence in charged colloidal crystals.
+Furthermore, our results highlight the significant influence of system size and geometry on the stability and lifetime of superheated crystals.
+Although the compressed cubic crystallites discussed in Section \ref{sec:results_cube} were initialized at nearly ten times the density of the crystal in the slab geometry, the latter sustained ordered regions for substantially longer timescales.